NKI-GCF/itreecount/README.md

 is done identical to the union method of the popular (but slow) htseq-count python package.

 Dependencies
-Parreadcount depends on the following perl packages:
+itreecount depends on the following perl packages:

 Parallel::ForkManager  (CPAN)
 Bio::DB::Sam           (CPAN)